How Often Should You Jump Rope Each Week? Answered.

 Unfortunately, a lot of cheap jump ropes aren’t able to remain in-tact when used on rough surfaces.

-This is why at Crossrope we focus so much on designing and building jump ropes that can be used on the roughest of terrains, while maintaining impressive durability.
-Our Crossrope Starter Set is a prime example of this.
-Both the 1/4 Lb black Agility rope and 1 Lb orange Intensity rope (pictured below) can be used on any surface:
+This is why at Crossrope we focus so much on designing and building jump ropes that can be used on the roughest of terrains while maintaining impressive durability.
+Our Infinity Get Lean Set is a prime example of this.
+Both the 1/4 Infinity rope and 1 Lb Infinty rope (pictured below) can be used on any surface:

 Regardless, if you want to protect your joints and your rope, we recommend that you jump on softer surfaces more frequently (or use a jump rope mat when soft surfaces are not available).